 If a game wants to reward teamwork but never requires players to employ it, then players simply won’t.
 A lot of modern MMO games are glorified single-player titles with a chat room.
 Most of the content can be done by a single person without ever feeling the need to team up with another.

 Generally, this all applies even to easy modes.
 Some exceptions are games that are about power fantasy’s, but you usually know that going in.
 The Outer Worlds and Death Stranding brought this to the forefront of my mind, but it has been an issue in the industry for a while.

 When done right, challenge elevates the game mechanics in ways that incentivize players to take advantage of them on all difficulty settings.
-While the settings themselves provide an appropriate range of
+While the settings themselves provide an appropriate range of for different individuals.

 That doesn’t mean you can’t enjoy games that didn’t get it right.
 Death Stranding is one of my favorite games of this year.
 Yet I’d love it that much more if it was more if it offered me a satisfying challenge.